Little Angels Children's Folk Ballet of Korea: History

-In 2010, on the 60th anniversary of the Korean War, the Korean government with the Korean War 60th Anniversary Memorial Committee sponsored a Little Angels tour to all countries participating in the 1950 UN appeal for the defense of Korea.
+In 2010, on the 60th anniversary of the Korean War, the South Korean government with the Korean War 60th Anniversary Memorial Committee sponsored a Little Angels tour to all countries participating in the 1950 UN appeal for the defense of South Korea.
 Little Angels started their tour in Norfolk, United States because of ties of the city to General McArthur, who according to officiators turned the momentum of the war.
-Later that year they traveled to the other 15 nations that had sent troops to support South Korea in the United Nations force.
+Later that year they traveled to the other 15 nations that had sent troops to support South Korea in the UN force.

 Repertoire

 The repertoire of Little Angels is classical Korean dance, singing, and playing traditional Korean musical instruments.